BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 }
 ```

-Let's get the profile now, using the `roles` relationship:
+Now, let's get the profile by using the `roles` relationship:

 ```http request
 GET: /api/restify/profile?include=roles